AyupDigital/replaque/README.md

 This skeleton [Laravel 5.8](https://laravel.com/docs/5.8) project has been provided for you, with the foundation work having already been written for you.

+#### OpenAPI specification

 An [OpenAPI](https://swagger.io/docs/specification/about) specification has been written to dictate how the API should work.
-Once you've followed the **Setup and installation** section, you can view this by heading to
+Once you've followed the **Setup and installation** section, you can view the docs by heading to:

 * [http://localhost/docs](http://localhost/docs) - for Docker setups
 * [http://todo/docs](http://todo/docs) - for Cloud9 setups

+#### For you to do

 Your jobs will be to finish the API by:

-* Complete the controller logic (files located in `/app/Http/Controllers/V1`)
+* Complete the controller logic (files located in `app/Http/Controllers/V1/*`)
-* Complete the API resource logic (files located in `/app/Http/Resources`)
+* Complete the API resource logic (files located in `app/Http/Resources/*`)

+#### Accessing authenticated endpoints

+When testing endpoints that require authenticated users, you must provide the `api_token` parameter as part of the query string.
+Each user of the system has a unique token which you can find in the `database/seeds/UsersTableSeeder.php` file.

 ### Optional requirements